Encouraging Family Communication About Healthy Sexuality Online Course

 Encouraging two-way communication between parents and youth allows for more open and honest discussions about traditional harm-reduction topics of STD, abuse and pregnancy prevention and a broader range of sexuality and relationship topics.
 This online course covers how parents and guardians can educate youth and encourage them to make healthy decisions about sex and relationships.
 It also shares strategies for how youth can bring up conversations with parents, guardians and other family members.
 Helpful online resources are also reviewed.

-- Informational Quiz for participants to test their knowledge after viewing all course video modules
+- Informational Quiz for participants to test their knowledge after viewing all course modules

 - Educator's Toolkit with resources for school and community-based educators